stuhunter4/cars_in_movies_project/README.md

 ### Analyze for Trends

-All questions answered for each given year, for three comparative categories:
+All questions answered for each given year, for four comparative categories:

         A: cars in films with significant on screen presence (i.e., >= 3 stars)
             - subdivided into top and lower 50 films that year.